Crowley County, Colorado: Poverty estimates

+Prison population

 Census data for Crowley County includes 1,955 prisoners.
 The prison population is 19.23% Black, and 24.35% Hispanic.
 Without the prisoners, Crowley County would be 86.72% White, 0.36% Black, and 21.55% Hispanic.
 As a percentage of its population, Crowley County has more of its Census population in prison than any other county in the country.

 Politics

 Crowley is a predominantly Republican county.
 No Democratic presidential nominee has won Crowley County since Lyndon Johnson's 1964 landslide.
 Before that time, the county largely followed the patterns of Colorado politics in general, from strongly Democratic during the William Jennings Bryan and Woodrow Wilson eras to Republican leaning from the time of Wendell Willkie onwards.